DoctorD1501/JAVMovieScraper/README.md

 * Tokyohot: The ID follows the format of n123 or n1234.
 In other words, a lowercase n followed by a 3 or 4 digit number.
 * 1pondo: The ID is in the URL of the movie, right before /index.html.
 The first part of the ID is a 6 digit number corresponding to the release date, followed by an underscore, followed by a 3 digit number.
 Example: 061314_826
 * Caribbeancom Premium: The ID is in the URL of the movie, right before /index.html.
 The first part of the ID is a 6 digit number corresponding to the release date, followed by an underscore, followed by a 3 digit number.
 Example: 061314_826
+* Heyzo: The ID is a 4 digit number in the url right after /moviepages/.
+Example: 0123

 ###### What If I Use Plex?
 XBMC Metadata is compatible with [Plex](https://plex.tv/) using the [XBMCnfoMovieImporter](https://forums.plex.tv/index.php/topic/38402-metadata-agents-for-exported-xbmc-library/) from the [Unsupported Appstore Channel](https://forums.plex.tv/index.php/topic/25523-unsupported-as-in-totally-unofficial-appstore/).